How Car Shipping Works

 How does car shipping work?

-Car shipping typically includes getting a quote, selecting open or enclosed transport, scheduling pickup, completing a pickup inspection and Bill of Lading (BOL), vehicle transit, and delivery with inspection.
+Car shipping typically includes getting a quote, selecting open or enclosed transport, scheduling pickup, completing a pickup inspection and Bill of Lading, vehicle transit, and delivery with inspection.

 What is a Bill of Lading (BOL)?